vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sat Apr 12 02:36:57 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sun Apr 13 03:48:29 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER